 Damages to Your Garden

-Pests can do serious damage to your garden as well as your home.
+Southern California pests can do serious damage to your garden as well as your home.
 If you’re growing a garden, it’s important to be aware of the possibility of harmful pests.
 Certain species of beetles can destroy trees in your landscaping, while worms are notorious for eating and destroying vegetables and fruits.
 Deer, rabbits, and rodents love to munch on cabbage, leafy greens, and tomatoes.
 Aphids are another tiny pest that loves to tear up plants and destroy the leaves of your vegetables in the garden.
 Inspect the plants in your garden regularly to look for signs of pests so you can take proactive steps to get rid of them.

-How Can Pests Harm Your Health?
+How Can California Pests Harm Your Health?